b1zzu/guides-test-cases/tests/s02-connecting-kafka-to-openshift-sandbox-quickstart.md

 Test the Connecting Red Hat OpenShift Streams for Apache Kafka to OpenShift Quickstart on OpenShift Sandbox

+## Prerequisites

+Follow the **Getting Started with Red Hat OpenShift Streams for Apache Kafka** to create the Kafka Instance, Service Account and Topic name (There is a test specific for the Getting Started, so you can go through this step as faster as you want)

 ## Steps

 1. Go to https://developers.redhat.com/developer-sandbox